-In fiscal year 2023, OGE evaluated and responded to four requests from agencies to use alternative financial disclosure forms.
+In fiscal year 2024, OGE evaluated and responded to one request from an agency to use an alternative financial disclosure form.
 Because of special or unique agency circumstances, the alternative procedure approval process is intended to provide an agency with the most effective tools possible for preventing and detecting conflicts of interest.
 For example, an agency may have separate authority to collect information under OGE-approved supplemental ethics regulations or specific statutory authority.